Skip to main content

 • 2B.
 Language Development (one required)

-• HDS 120 - Language Development (Prerequisites: HDS 1 or LIGN 4 or equivalent).
+• HDS 120 - Language Development (Prerequisites: HDS 1 or LING 4 or equivalent).

-• COGS 156 - Language Development (Prerequisites: Upper division standing).
+• COGS 156 - Language Development (Prerequisites: Upper-division standing. background in developmental psyc and/or linguistics is recommended).

 • LIGN 171 - Child Language Acquisition (Prerequisite: LIGN 101 or Upper division standing or consent of instructor).